-The Grange reaffirms our encouragement of developing replenishable fuels and developing hydroelectric sources of electricity in and for Connecticut.
+We reaffirm our encouragement of developing replenishable fuels and developing hydroelectric sources of electricity in and for Connecticut.

 Fuel Efficiency

 The Grange supports legislation that would raise the standard for gasoline consumption to at least 45 miles per gallon for passenger cars and to at least 34 miles per gallon for sport utility vehicles and light trucks.